 Other Sellers: Amazon.com

 The Head Extreme racquets are built for both power and spin.
-The Extreme Tour offers this combination in a controlled frame for advanced players.
+The Extreme Pro offers this combination in a controlled frame for advanced players.

 The frame’s beam is wide for a 98-square-inch racquet, and the open string pattern will help you create more spin and power.
-The weight of the racquet makes it fairly easy to maneuver and swing if you’re a competitive tennis player.
+The relatively light weight makes it easy to swing for a “Pro” racquet, but it still feels cumbersome racquets of a similar weight.

-Head’s Graphene 360+ technology gives this tennis racquet good feel around the net as well.
+Head’s Auxetic 2.0 technology gives this tennis racquet decent feel around the net as well.

-Advanced tennis players who swing fast and control the point with big serves and groundstrokes will get the most out of the Head Extreme Tour.
+Advanced tennis players who swing fast and control the point with big serves and groundstrokes will get the most out of the Head Extreme Pro.

-Overall, the Extreme Tour is great for advanced players who like to stay at the baseline and want to add power and spin to their shots.
+Overall, the Extreme Pro is great for advanced players who like to stay at the baseline and want to add power and spin to their shots.

 Head Extreme MP Review: A Powerful Racquet